Asian stocks advance after Wall St hits new record

 1 of8 People walk by an electronic stock board of a securities firm in Tokyo, Monday, Dec.
 13, 2021.
 Koji Sasahara/AP Show More Show Less

-2 of8 A woman walks by an electronic stock board of a securities firm in Tokyo, Monday, Dec.
+2 of8 People walk by an electronic stock board of a securities firm in Tokyo, Monday, Dec.
 13, 2021.
 Asian stock markets rose Monday after Wall Street hit a new high and China promised aid to shore up economic growth.
 Koji Sasahara/AP Show More Show Less 3 of8

-4 of8 People walk by an electronic stock board of a securities firm in Tokyo, Monday, Dec.
+4 of8 A woman walks by an electronic stock board of a securities firm in Tokyo, Monday, Dec.
 13, 2021.
 Asian stock markets rose Monday after Wall Street hit a new high and China promised aid to shore up economic growth.
 Koji Sasahara/AP Show More Show Less

-5 of8 A man looks at an electronic stock board of a securities firm in Tokyo, Monday, Dec.
+5 of8 A man walks by an electronic stock board of a securities firm in Tokyo, Monday, Dec.
 13, 2021.
 Asian stock markets rose Monday after Wall Street hit a new high and China promised aid to shore up economic growth.
 Koji Sasahara/AP Show More Show Less 6 of8

-7 of8 A man walks by an electronic stock board of a securities firm in Tokyo, Monday, Dec.
+7 of8 A man looks at an electronic stock board of a securities firm in Tokyo, Monday, Dec.
 13, 2021.
 Asian stock markets rose Monday after Wall Street hit a new high and China promised aid to shore up economic growth.
 Koji Sasahara/AP Show More Show Less

 8 of8

-BEIJING (AP) — Asian stock markets rose Monday after Wall Street hit a new high and China promised aid to shore up economic growth.
+BEIJING (AP) — Asian stock markets rose Monday after Wall Street hit a new high and China promised support for entrepreneurs to shore up economic growth.

 Shanghai, Tokyo, Hong and Sydney advanced ahead of a Federal Reserve policy meeting this week at which higher U.S. inflation might influence a decision on when to start rolling back stimulus that is boosting stock markets.